kevinskrei/XamarinPasscode/Details.md

 This component can be used to lock your application.
 It simply displays a passcode lock screen to the user.
-Your application gets a callback with the code entered.
+Your application gets a callback with the code entered. **Styled for phones and tablets in both portrait and landscape!**

 ## Simple Use ##
 ---